10 Best Life Insurance Companies in Maryland

 Key Terms

 Strategically located in the eastern U.S., Maryland, the Old Line State, is bordered by Pennsylvania, Delaware, and Virginia.
-Home to 6.04 million people, it ranks as the 18th-most populous state, with Baltimore as its largest city and Annapolis as its capital.
+With a population of 6.04 million, it features Baltimore as its largest city and Annapolis as the capital, offering a unique mix of urban vibrancy and historical charm.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Maryland is approximately 76.8 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Maryland have been heart disease, cancer, and homicide.
 The homicide rate in Maryland is about 11.4 homicides per 100,000 residents, which is higher than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Maryland, the 90th percentile income is currently $126,610.
 The median income in the state is approximately $48,460.
-Most financial advisors recommend acquiring a life insurance policy that covers your household for between 10X and 20X your annual earnings.
-In Maryland, this amounts to around $1,266,100 – $2,532,200 for most individuals.
+Most financial advisors recommend obtaining a life insurance policy that covers your household for between 10X and 20X your yearly earnings.
+In Maryland, this amounts to around $1,266,100 – $2,532,200 for most people.

 Life insurance coverage provides financial protection to policyholders’ beneficiaries in the event of the policyholder’s death.
 An insurance agency is a business that sells insurance products on behalf of one or more insurance companies.
 Health insurance is a type of insurance that covers the costs of medical care.
 Annuities are financial products that provide regular payments to policyholders over a specified period of time.
 Life insurance and health insurance are both important forms of insurance that can provide financial security and peace of mind to individuals and families.
 An insurance agency can help individuals and businesses choose the right insurance products to meet their needs.